Luis-Varona/MatrixBandwidth.jl/docs/src/index.md

 (We default to Gibbs–Poole–Stockmeyer because it is one of the most accurate heuristic algorithms—note how in this case, it produced a lower-bandwidth ordering than reverse Cuthill–McKee.
 Of course, if true optimality is required, an exact algorithm such as Caprara–Salazar-González should be used instead.)

-`has_bandwidth_k_ordering` similarly defaults to Caprara–Salazar-González, which we have not yet implemented, so users should specify which of the completed algorithms they wish to use in the meantime or else face an error:
+`has_bandwidth_k_ordering` similarly defaults to Caprara–Salazar-González, which is not yet implemented, so users should specify which of the completed algorithms they wish to use in the meantime or else face an error:

 ```julia-repl
 julia> res_recognize_default = has_bandwidth_k_ordering(A, 10)